 The State as Instituted by God

 We believe that God instituted the state to promote the well-being of all people.
 Christians cooperate with others in society to defend the weak, care for the poor, and promote justice, righteousness, and truth.
 Believers witness against corruption, discrimination, and injustice, exercise social responsibility, pay taxes, and obey all laws that do not conflict with the Word of God.

 God has given governments authority to maintain law and order and to punish wrongdoers.
 Followers of Christ respect and pray for those in authority so that peaceful order may prevail.
 We deplore the loss of life in the exercise of state-sanctioned violence.

 The primary allegiance of all Christians is to Christ’s kingdom, not the state or society.
 Because their citizenship is in heaven, Christians are called to resist the idolatrous temptation to give to the state the devotion that is owed to God.
 As ambassadors for Christ, Christians act as agents of reconciliation and seek the well-being of all peoples.

 Because Christ forbids the swearing of oaths, we simply affirm the truth in legal transactions.
-Believers do not participate in secret societies that demand the swearing of oaths or otherwise conflict with a Christian’s allegiance to Christ and the church.
-At all times, believers are called to live as faithful witnesses in the world, rejecting pressures that threaten to compromise Christian integrity.
+Believers do not participate in secret societies which demand the swearing of oaths or which otherwise conflict with a Christian’s allegiance to Christ and the church.
+At all times, believers are called to live as faithful witnesses in the world, rejecting pressures which threaten to compromise Christian integrity.